Volunteer to serve on a House Committe!

 - The Committee is comprised of 7 APhA members from diverse pharmacy practice backgrounds.

-Committees meeting during the election year of the of the APhA Speaker of the House at Annual Meeting:
+Committees below meet during the election year (even year) of the APhA House Speaker at Annual Meeting:

 The House of Delegates Committee on Nominations is charged to nominate candidates for the office of Speaker-elect of the APhA House of Delegates each even numbered year.